 - Rest well – Your body needs proper rest to renew itself.
 To rest well, avoid caffeine before bedtime, put aside your smartphone, and read a book.
 You’ll see the difference.

 What to Do When You Are Burned Out?

 If you think you already suffer from burnout that’s alright.
 Recognizing that you have burnout is the first step in the right direction.
-Here are some of the best strategies for managing burnout.
+Here are some of the best strategies for managing burnout and reducing workplace stress.